Indirect detection of long-lived particles in a rich dark sector with a dark vector portal: Current and future constraints from astrophysics, cosmology and colliders

-\paragraph{Astrophysical and cosmological bounds} Additional constraints on light dark scalars can be obtained from their possible impact on astrophysical and cosmological observations.
-In particular, below we employ applicable bounds that arise due to possible modifications of the supernovae cooling rate and the neutrino emission from SN1987A\cite{Chang:2018rso}, as well as BBN constraints on late-time decaying unstable BSM species\cite{Berger:2016vxi}.
+Additional constraints on light dark vectors can be obtained from their possible impact on astrophysical and cosmological observations.
+The dark photon of our interest, however, avoids bounds due to possible modifications of the supernovae cooling rate and the neutrino emission from SN1987A~\cite{Chang:2018rso}, and BBN constraints on late-time decaying unstable BSM species~\cite{Berger:2016vxi}.

-Important bounds are also related to the residue relic abundance of potentially very long-lived dark vector $A^\prime$.
-We implement them following Ref.\cite{Poulin:2016anj} for the BBN constraints on late-time electromagnetic energy injection.
-We also use the results of Ref.\cite{Lucca:2019rxf} for the CMB bounds based on the combined data from the Planck\cite{Planck:2018vyg} and COBE/FIRAS\cite{Fixsen:1996nj} satellite missions.
-In the latter case, we follow Refs\cite{Slatyer:2015jla,Slatyer:2015kla} and modify the CMB constraints from Ref.\cite{Lucca:2019rxf} by taking into account a finite fraction of the electromagnetic energy transferred to the intergalactic medium, $f_{\textrm{eff}}<1$, characteristic of different cascade annihilation SM final states present in the model.
-The final shape of the cosmological bounds derived this way depends on the interplay between the $A^\prime$ lifetime, cf. \cref{eq:ctauAprime}, and its relic abundance obtained by solving the Boltzmann equations discussed in \cref{sec:relic}.
+Important bounds arise due to the residual relic abundance of potentially very long-lived dark Higgs $h_D$.
+Following Ref.~\cite{Poulin:2016anj}, we implement relevant BBN constraints on late-time electromagnetic energy injection.
+We also use the results of Ref.~\cite{Lucca:2019rxf} for the CMB bounds based on the combined data from the Planck~\cite{Planck:2018vyg} and COBE/FIRAS~\cite{Fixsen:1996nj} satellite missions.
+In the latter case, we follow Refs~\cite{Slatyer:2015jla,Slatyer:2015kla} and modify the CMB constraints from Ref.~\cite{Lucca:2019rxf} by taking into account a finite fraction of the electromagnetic energy transferred to the intergalactic medium, $f_{\textrm{eff}}<1$, characterizing different SM final states present in the model.
+The final shape of the cosmological bounds derived this way depends on the interplay between the $h_D$ lifetime; see \cref{eq:ctauhD}, and its relic abundance obtained by solving the Boltzmann equations discussed in \cref{sec:relic}.

-The rich dark sector of our model also offers very good discovery prospects in various future searches targeting different BSM species.
-Below, we first discuss expected constraints for the light dark Higgs boson.
-These are related to the upcoming intensity frontier searches for LLPs.
-We then move to complementary ID of DM experiments that will probe the heavier part of the secluded BSM sector of the model.
-We finally focus on future prospects for detecting signatures of a very long-lived $A^\prime$ in CMB observations.